cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/deployment/mdm-deployment/_index.md

 {{</Aside>}}

-## Windows

-### Prerequisites
+## Prerequisites

-Before you deploy the WARP client to Windows devices, visit the [Download page](/cloudflare-one/connections/connect-devices/warp/download-warp/#windows) to review the system requirements for Windows and to download the Windows installer.
+Visit the [Download page](/cloudflare-one/connections/connect-devices/warp/download-warp/#windows) to review system requirements and download the installer for your operating system.

-### Install WARP
+## Install WARP on Windows

 The WARP Client for Windows allows for an automated install via tools like Intune, AD, or any script or management tool that can execute a `.msi` file.